-As a step in this direction, this Indicator focuses - at a minimum - on making sure workers have adequate time and privacy for personal sanitation, regardless of the specific context or level of facilities.
-Wherever possible, toilet or washroom facilities should be provided.
-In all cases, workers must be given sufficient time and privacy to take care of bodily needs, without compromising their health, comfort or safety.
+In all cases, workers shall be given sufficient time and privacy to take care of bodily needs, without compromising their health, comfort or safety.
 In general, access to sanitation should be available within a reasonable travel distance, for example, 100 metres from the worksite by foot.